GabrielHenB/bentrilist/README.md

 # Bentrilist Project
-A web application project written in PHP Laravel  for a fictional list database site called Bentrilist.
+A web application project written in PHP Laravel  for a fictional list and blog site called Bentrilist.
 I aim to practice front-end and back-end development using this project.

+At the moment, Bentrilist has:
+- Posts (itens on the list) and comments (with posts CRUD endpoints)
+- Authentication through login and register endpoints (inc CSRF protection that is native to Laravel)
+- Uses Laravel Blade templating engine, mostly through the components api.
+- Employs mostly pure CSS styling with some bootstrap sections which are currently not in use althrough Bootstrap is listed as a dependency.

 ## What am I using here: